Space Academy: Finding P.I.P.E.R. | Algebra Studio™

 What It Is

-Finding P.I.P.E.R. is a 10-session, 15–20 hour hands-on Math Lab where students work as cadets on an interstellar rescue mission.
-They build a motorized racer (the Exoplanet Exploration Vehicle, or E.E.V.), collect real distance and time data, and use the coordinate plane and graphing to locate and rescue a stranded robot on a distant planet.
+Finding P.I.P.E.R. is a 10-session, 15–20 hour Math Lab where students work as cadets on an interstellar rescue mission.
+They plot coordinates on oversized planet maps, build a motorized racer (the Exoplanet Exploration Vehicle, or E.E.V.) using Circuit Cubes™ kits, collect distance and time data with tape measures and stopwatches, and graph that data to locate and rescue a stranded robot.
+Materials include the motorized racer kits, ramp materials for data collection, oversized grid maps, crew badge templates, coordinate plane posters, and data recording sheets.

 Who It's For